pranav-ganesh/tp/docs/DeveloperGuide.md

 ### Display feature

 The display command is facilitated by the LogicManager.
-The `LogicManager#execute()` executes the DisplayCommand that is passed from `DisplayCommandParser#parse()`.
-The `DisplayCommandParser#parse()` is used to parse the command arguments in the context of DisplayCommand and returns a DisplayCommand object for execution.
+The `DisplayCommandParser#parse()` is used to parse the command arguments and returns a DisplayCommand object.The `LogicManager#execute()` then executes the DisplayCommand that is created by the `DisplayCommandParser#parse()`.

 This feature allows telemarketers to display additional details about a contact at any point in time if they need to.

 **Given below is an example usage scenario and how the display mechanism behaves at each step.**

-1. The telemarketer opens the application and views the list of contacts.
-Then they want to view more details about a particular contact.
-They enter the command `display 2`
+1. The user opens the application and views the list of contacts.
+He wants to view more details about a particular contact and enters the command `display 2`

 2. Command entered by user is passed into the LogicManager which directs it to AddressBookParser